Camuka20284/Website_2/README.md

 # Website_2
-It is Turkish website.
+It is Global website.
 It is better than "Website".
 I do upgrade this site.